Hyperbolic non-Abelian semimetal

-The $\lee$ hyperbolic lattice, illustrated on the Poincar\'e disk in \cref{fig1}(a), provides a convenient setting to reinterpret the above model~\cite{Zhang_2023}.
-The notation $\lee$ signifies that eight regular octagons meet at each vertex.
+The $\lee$ hyperbolic lattice, illustrated in \cref{fig1}(a), provides a convenient setting to reinterpret the above model~\cite{Zhang_2023}.
 Formally, the lattice is defined by its Fuchsian group $\HTG$, an infinite translation group with four noncommuting generators $\gamma_j$ [arrows in \cref{fig1}(a)] that obey a single constraint~\cite{maciejko2021}:

-The `hyperbolized' 4D QHI Hamiltonian is realized on the Poincar\'e disk with the following reinterpretation: $r$ is the unit cell position on the complex plane and $r\,{+}\,j$ denotes a cell shifted by the translation operator $\gamma_j$.
+The `hyperbolized' 4D QHI Hamiltonian is realized with the following reinterpretation: $r$ is the unit cell position on the hyperbolic plane and $r\,{+}\,j$ denotes a cell shifted by the translation operator $\gamma_j$.

-In order to obtain a reciprocal-space perspective, we proceed in two steps.
-First, as in the Euclidean case, the lattice needs to be compactified, i.e., periodic boundary conditions (PBC) are imposed and edges of the unit cell related by translation symmetry are identified to produce a surface of genus $\genus \,{\geq}\, 2$ \cite{maciejko2021}.
-Unlike the Euclidean case, choosing an enlarged $n$-site unit cell ($n>1$) increases the genus~\cite{Lenggenhager2023}.
-Second, one has to choose a $d$-dimensional IR $D_{\lambda}$ of the translation group, where $\lambda$ labels a point in a $[2d^2(\genus \,{-}\,1)\,{+}\,2]$-dimensional space of $d$-dimensional IRs~\cite{Maciejko2022}.
-A generic Bloch Hamiltonian $H_{\lambda}^{(n,d)}$ thus obtained determines the states in the Brillouin zone BZ$^{(n,d)}$.
-As we shall see, $n$ and $d$ provide two handles to access different sectors of the hyperbolic reciprocal space.
+To obtain a reciprocal-space perspective, we proceed in two steps.
+First, as in the Euclidean case, the lattice needs to be compactified, i.e., periodic boundary conditions (PBC) are imposed and edges of the unit cell related by translation symmetry are identified, producing a surface of genus $\genus \,{\geq}\, 2$~\cite{maciejko2021}.
+Unlike the Euclidean case, choosing an enlarged $n\textrm{-site}$ unit cell ($n\,{>}\,1$) increases the genus~\cite{Lenggenhager2023}.
+Second, one has to choose a $d$-dimensional IR $D_{\lambda}$ of the translation group, where $\lambda$ labels a point in a $[2d^2(\genus \,{-}\,1)\,{+}\,2]$-dimensional space of $d$-dimensional IRs of $\Gamma$~\cite{Maciejko2022}.
+A generic Bloch Hamiltonian $H_{\lambda}^{(n,d)}$ thus obtained determines states in the Brillouin zone BZ$^{(n,d)}$.
+The integers $n$ and $d$ provide two handles to access different sectors of the hyperbolic reciprocal space.